tkksnk/md-cv/index.md

 `2018-2019` Grant-in-Aid for Scientific Research (KAKENHI) for Young Scientists, Project Number 18K12743 (Principle Investigator). “_Solution and estimation methods on nonlinear DSGE models_.”

-`2016-2017` Leading Initiative for Excellent Young Researchers (LEADER), 2016. ___Distinguished scholar under 40 selected and funded by Ministry of Education, Culture, Sports, Science and Technology (MEXT) of Japanese Government___.
+`2016-2017` Leading Initiative for Excellent Young Researchers (LEADER). ___Distinguished scholar under 40 selected and funded by Ministry of Education, Culture, Sports, Science and Technology (MEXT) of Japanese Government___.

 `2016` Nomura Foundation Grant-in-Aid.